-Director of the USC Center of Public Diplomacy, Philip Seib is a professor of journalism and public diplomacy and professor of international relations.
+Vice Dean of the USC Annenberg School for Communication and Journalism, Philip Seib previously served as director of USC's Center on Public Diplomacy.
+He is also a professor of journalism and public diplomacy and professor of international relations.

 Seib's research interests include the effects of news coverage on foreign policy, particularly conflict and terrorism issues.
 He is author or editor of numerous books, including:

 Headline Diplomacy: How News Coverage Affects Foreign Policy ;

 The Global Journalist: News and Conscience in a World of Conflict ;

 Broadcasts from the Blitz: How Edward R. Murrow Helped Lead America into War ;

 Beyond the Front Lines: How the News Media Cover a World Shaped by War ;